-Your organisation will never truly improve if you don’t maintain a consistently high level of quality, which can be hard to achieve if your operations aren’t clearly defined.
-The solution is to carefully document and standardise the best or ideal operating procedure.
+Your organization will never truly improve if you don’t maintain a consistently high level of quality, which can be hard to achieve if your operations aren’t clearly defined.
+The solution is to carefully document and standardize the best or ideal operating procedure.
 Every operator should then be trained according to this procedure.

-Standardised procedures not only ensure consistent product quality and equipment availability, but also ensure consistent and optimal cycle times and throughput rates.
+Standardized procedures not only ensure consistent product quality and equipment availability, but also ensure consistent and optimal cycle times and throughput rates.
 Furthermore, if everyone follows a standard process, product defects and costly rework can be prevented.
-Toyota refers to this process as ‘standardised work’ and it forms a key element of the Toyota Production System.
+Toyota refers to this process as 'standardized work' and it forms a key element of the Toyota Production System.

 Formulating and writing an SOP can be quite a challenge, and it often takes several attempts to produce material that is truly instructive.
 But remember, a well-drafted SOP is not a static, one-time effort.
 It has life.
 It provides the baseline against which thoughtful and effective improvements can be planned and implemented.